 Many Canadians know about the importance of regular eye exams and having proper eyewear.
 But not everyone is aware of the different roles that eye care professionals play to ensure their eyes remain healthy.
-In fact, the terms “optometrist,” “optician,” and “ophthalmologist’ often get confused or are used interchangeably.
+We outline below the main professional distinctions of optometrists, opticians, and ophthalmologists and the roles they each play in a patient's eye care.

 An optometrist is a primary eye care provider who can conduct eye exams, write prescriptions, and treat eye diseases.
 Canadian optometrists require seven to eight years of training at a post-secondary institution before obtaining their professional designation as a Doctor of Optometry (also known as an OD).
 There are currently two schools of optometry in Canada: The University of Waterloo and the Université de Montréal.
 There are 20 additional optometry schools in the United States whose graduates are accredited to practice in Canada.
 Many optometrists also choose to do an extra year of residency (a type of internship) to specialize in a particular type of training or eyecare field.